haydenzheng314/core-infra-dalian-onboarding/04-Import-Portal/portal.md

 ```
 >Liferay portal has its own nodejs, and the installed one is only used for IntelliJ.

-# 2. Import portal into IntelliJ:
+# 2. Install Intellij Toolbox and IDEA

 Install JetBrains Toolbox.
 Download .tar.gz [here](https://www.jetbrains.com/toolbox-app/).

 Install IntelliJ IDEA in the toolbox.

 >There are Community Edition and Ultimate for your choice.
+>
-If Ultimate, you need to create a ticket to request IntelliJ IDEA license in JIRA.
+>If Ultimate, you need to create a ticket to request IntelliJ IDEA license in JIRA.

-Open liferay-portal under **project** in toolbox.
+>
+>Once you receive the email from JetBrains Sales, use JB account to activate IDEA Ultimate.

+# 3. Import portal into IntelliJ:

+Open IDEA in toolbox, click File -> Open , select /home/repo/liferay-portal , click OK.

 Mark the project directory as a source root:

 1. Click File -> Project Structure -> Modules

-2. Choose /src/main/java , mark as **Sources**.
+2. Choose /src/main/java , make sure it's marked as **Sources**.

 # 3. Properties Preparation